mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/20_IQTree/README.md

 ⚠️ **Important note (as of 4 July 2025):**
 IQ-TREE v3 fixes a known bug with the `-madd` option in its *GitHub version only*.
 It is **not yet available** in their formal release.
 To use `-madd` properly, you must [build IQ-TREE 3 manually from GitHub](https://github.com/iqtree/iqtree3).
+You can find a pre-compiled IQTree3 in this directory ([iqtree3](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/blob/main/Scripts/20_IQTree/iqtree3), based on the GitHub repository.
+But it has only been tested on a Debian system..

 ---